rinq/websocket/README.md

 #### SessionManager

-Represents a transient *Overpass* session, and allows the creation of
+Represents a transient *Rinq* session, and allows the creation of
 [contexts]:

 - [execute()](#sessionManager.execute)